Equipping students for life-long learning.

 Portsmouth Christian Academy offers a faith-based education that reveals the specific and general revelation of God.
-Our Philosophy of Education is based on the Classical Trivium, which means that, in developmentally appropriate ways, we work to equip students for lifelong learning using the following guidelines:
+Our Philosophy of Education is based on the Classical Trivium, which means that, in developmentally appropriate ways, we work to equip students for lifelong learning through grammar, logic and rhetoric.

-A period of time during which the student is undergoing physical, social, cognitive and emotional change, junior high years equip students in critical thinking, formal writing, executive functioning and problem-solving.
+A period of time during which the student is undergoing physical, social, cognitive and emotional change, middle school years equip students in critical thinking, formal writing, executive functioning and problem-solving.
 Students learn metacognitive strategies, Socratic thinking, and community building skills, through thematic units that fully integrate faith and learning.

-The Upper School offers a challenging college preparatory program.
+Our Upper School offers a rigorous college preparatory program for students in grades 9 through 12.
 Under the tutelage of content specialists, students learn the content, writing style and learning strategies of various disciplines, mastering the tools to support future collegiate learning.